derekjpeters/W_S5_Challenge/README.md

 There are other constraints and requirements that must be followed, such as sticking to certain class names or keeping the structure of the HTML a certain way **to avoid breaking the CSS**.

-Fortunately, you have [a very detailed mock](https://w-s5-challenge.herokuapp.com/) that you can load in your browser and inspect in detail, which will make your job much easier.
 And don't worry, **you don't have to write any CSS** because it's already been taken care of!

   ---